Inergy Apex Solar Kit Installation Guide (with pictures)

 Voila!
 You're done and ready to rock and roll.

 Now you can sit back and relax while you collect solar power from your roof.
-All you have left to do it connect your 30' cable to your Apex and you're good to go!
+All you have left to do is connect your 30-foot cable to your Apex, and you're good to go!
 Sit back and enjoy your new boondocking life!